megha150/Excel_project/README.md

 # Excel_project
-This project shows povot tables and Dashboard
+This project shows pivot tables and Dashboard